 \section{Abstract}

 In this paper, we prove the global existence of general small solutions to compressible viscoelastic system.
 We remove the ``initial state'' assumption ($\tilde \rho_0 \det F_0 =1$) and the ``div-curl'' structure assumption compared with previous works.
-It then broadens the class of solutions to a great extent, more precisely the initial density state would not be constant necessarily, and no more structure is need for global well-posedness.
-It's quite different from the elasticity system in which structure plays an important role.
-Since we can not obtain any dissipation information for density and deformation tensor, we introduce a new effective flux in the thought of regarding the wildest ``nonlinear term'' as ``linear term''.
-Although the norms of solution may increase now, we can still derive the global existence for it.
+It then broadens the class of solutions to a great extent.
+More precisely, the initial density state would not be constant necessarily, and no more structure is needed for global well-posedness theory.
+It's different from the elasticity system in which structure plays an important role.
+Since we can not obtain dissipation information for density and deformation tensor directly, we introduce a new effective flux.
+The core thought is regarding the wildest ``nonlinear term'' as ``linear term''.
+Although the Sobolev norms of solution may increase now, we can still obtain the global existence for it.